 The brief for Villa Bianco was light and bright.
-The interior is minimal and magical.
-Classic concrete, softened by art and furnishings with strong Balinese cultural references.
+The interior, minimal, the vibe, magical.
+Clean, sharp concrete edges are softened by traditional art and furnishings with historical Balinese ceremonial references.

-Picking up on the Balinese ‘poleng’, black and white checkered fabric pattern, seen everywhere on the island: wrapped around large tree trunks, draped over rocks, wrapped around statues and shrines, or used in ceremonies as banners, umbrellas, or as part of their dance costumes.
-This fabric and the theme of the dances represents the constant philosophical importance of maintaining balance.
-It represents two different things, that cannot be separated.
+Paying homage to the Balinese ‘poleng’, black and white checkered fabric pattern, seen everywhere on the island: wrapped around large tree trunks, draped over rocks, wrapped around statues and shrines, or used in ceremonies or as part of their dance costumes, is transported into a modern aesthetic.
+This fabric represents the constant philosophical importance of maintaining balance.
+It represents two polar opposites, that cannot be separated.

-I was fascinated by the local traditional dances in Bali at the age of ten.
-The Barong, The Ramayana and the Kecak, were all big influences on me and can be seen in the art in Villa Bianco.
+I was fascinated by the local traditional dances in Bali from the age of ten.
+The Barong, The Ramayana and The Kecak, were all big influences on me and can be seen in the artworks in Villa Bianco.

-The langlang gazebo is hand-thatched by local artisans in the old, Ubudian style.
+The lang-lang gazebo roof is hand-thatched by local artisans in the old, Ubudian style.
 Traditionally influenced with bamboo floor matting and scattered, checkered floor cushions.

-A cool place to get out of the sun and have a cold coconut on the floor, Balinese style.
+A cool place to seek relief from the hot sun and sip a cold coconut on the floor, Balinese style.